One of the main products from the NSF EarthCube LinkedEarth grant was the creation of data standards for paleoclimate data.

 A standard vocabulary for the data, which has been developed by NOAA (PaST Thesaurus)

-Standard guidelines for reporting of the data, which are provided by PaCTS crowdsourced standard for the reporting of paleoclimate data (PaCTS).
+Standard guidelines for reporting of the data, which are outlined in the PaCTS standard.
 The work involved 135 researchers worldwide and was highlighted by the American Geophysical Union (AGU)’s research highlights and at the Fall Meeting 2019.

 The LiPD playground is a web interface that allows to easily create LiPD files.
-The interface includes a recommender system (PaleoRec) that assists in metadata information.
+The interface includes both a graph interface a recommender system (PaleoRec) that assists in metadata information.
 PaleoRec uses deep learning for recommendation.
 Technical details are summarized in this paper.